weaviate/weaviate-io/developers/weaviate/current/data-schema/schema-configuration.md

 seperately in the inverted index.
 This means that a search for any of the three tokens would return this object.

-Sometimes there are situation when exact string matching across the whole field is desired.
+Sometimes there are situations when exact string matching across the whole field is desired.
 In this case, you can use a property of type `string` and set the `"tokenization"` setting to `"field"`.
 This means the whole field will be indexed as one.
 For example the value `"hello (beautiful) world"` would be